Mitchell Jackson: Acclaimed author and novelist Mitchell Jackson won the 2021 Pulitzer Prize in Feature

 information that was once readily available and reported by local news journalists.

-where and when.
-These trends raise important questions about the ability of the press
+These trends raise important questions about the ability of the press to independently

-to independently report on crime and law enforcement activities in their communities.
+report on crime and law enforcement activities in their communities.
+Longtime journalist

-Longtime journalist and former Knoxville News Sentinel Editor Jack McElroy documents
+and former Knoxville News Sentinel Editor Jack McElroy documents the distinct forms

-the distinct forms of this new “curtain of confidentiality” and poses important questions
+of this new “curtain of confidentiality” and poses important questions for journalists

 state law enforcement across the United States.
 McElroy engaged journalism students in discussion in several classroom visits and